ikumen/no-tracking-please/README.md

-# make-gmail-nice
+# No Tracking Please

-Browser extension to make Gmail nice again
+A little browser extension to remmove tracking and redirects.